 - Impressions: This is indicative of overall demand.
 Shifts in trend here will influence ad spend levels.

 - Conversion rate [Conversions / Clicks]: This is indicative of the willingness to buy.
 Changes in the trajectory of this metric will influence the return on your ad spend.
+(Meanwhile, we know clickthrough rates are on the rise.)

 From an advertising perspective, we recommend taking action in response to these two metrics when it comes to budgets.
 With Amazon prioritizing essentials and pushing ship dates out on non-essentials, we anticipate that conversion rates could be adversely impacted (for non-essentials).